 Being “the different player”, the libero also works upon different rules on the court.

 Liberos specialize in defense, and put a special focus on the serve reception, too.
-Main goal is to keep the ball away of the court and give a response to the attackers’ spikes.
+The main goal is to keep the ball away from the court and give a response to the attackers’ spikes.

 The liberos usually: